 I failed the Open.
 It is not as bad as you think.
-The CrossFit Open is upon us and almost over for 2016.
+The CrossFit Pasadena Open is upon us and almost over for 2016.
 The trend seems to be a multitude of retrospective lens.
 While there is an overwhelming amount of posts via fb/instagram that resonate a sense of accomplishment and pride in their performance, there’s an equally and possibly greater amount of those who have felt like a “failure”, at best mediocre compared to what they expected.

 Failure is good

 Abandoning any caution to the wind, I am being transparent in admitting that I for one am excited to see the latter type of post.
-Failure can be the opportunity to improve, to set a new goal and attack it, to become more intentional in what it is we want.
+If we failed that can be the opportunity to improve, to set a new goal and attack it, to become more intentional in what it is we want.
 Even when we say we seek not to compare ourselves to another and that the only competition we seek is against our former self of yesterday, how many of you reading this can honestly say this is 100% true?
 It’s human nature to compare, it’s not always a bad thing.
 If someone or some persons challenge you in the box and act as a mirror to where you want to be or feel you ought to be…enough to inspire you.
 What started off as comparison has quickly turned into inspiration, that’s how inspiration begins.

 Why am I talking about comparisons?